ezraroi/Human-AI-Collab/time.md

 Time is the fourth non-negotiable component of the [Human](human.md) + [Journal](journal.md) + [AI](ai.md) + Time tetrad.
 Time is the dimensional medium that makes transformation cumulative and sustainable rather than merely productive.
 It operates as the temporal scaffold that distinguishes single-session viability from multi-session developmental trajectory.
 ### Unique System Function
 Time provides what no other component can:
-1.Temporal medium that enables cumulative momentum ([Flywheel](the-flywheel.md) Effect)
+1.Temporal medium that enables cumulative momentum ([Coherence Flywheel](coherence-flywheel.md) Effect)
 - Iteration builds on previous iteration
 - C ([Capacity](c-capacity.md)) compounds across sessions
 - Small consistent actions → reinforcing momentum
-- Transformation trajectory emerges from repeated cycles (not from a single session)
+- Transformation trajectory emerges from repeated [Recursive Metabolic Loop](recursive-metabolic-loop.md) cycles that complete (crystallization → materialization → re-entry), not from a single session.

 2. Recovery Architecture (Spacing)
 - Enables [Emotional Scaffolding](emotional-scaffolding-s_e.md) replenishment between sessions